OnurOzcelikSE/Finance-Calculator/README.md

+This finance calculator provides user two options called "investment" and "bond" either to calculate a return on an investment or the monthly repayment of a bond.

+This code is written in Python for first capstone project in the Hyperion Dev Software Engineer Bootcamp.

 **Types of Interest**

 Interest is a fee for borrowing money.
 It is usually a percentage of the amount borrowed or saved.